 Students from Emma’s school took part in the Ramanza Festivale in St. Augustine, not far from her school.
 We were actually free that day, so we headed up early to spend some time around the city until Emma had to perform.
 Walking around the city has been on my bucket list since moving here.
 It was a short visit, but we were able to squeeze in some pretty fun things.

-While driving around for a parking spot, Le Macaron pastry shop caught Jo’s eye.
+While driving around for a parking spot, Le Macaron pastry shop caught Josephine’s eye.
 No surprise there!
-We popped into the cute, Paris decorated shop.
+She loves her macarons.
+We popped into the cute, Paris themed shop for a quick treat.

 A large variety of flavors for their macarons, we decided on coconut, Baileys, espresso, bubble gum, rose, and chocolate mint.
 My favorite ended up being the bubble gum.

-We are a Catholic family, so touring churches, especially historic basilicas, cathedrals, and shrines is something we enjoy.
+Being a Catholic family, touring churches, especially historic basilicas, cathedrals, and shrines is something we enjoy.
 On top of that, the FIRST parish in America!!
+Therefore, it is also the oldest continuously running Catholic parish in America.
 We had to check it out.
 The wood beams stood out to us immediately.
 Such intricate detail on the beams.

 Beautiful artwork on all the walls, and stain glass windows that are sure to grab you attention.

-It may be a little small, but it’s packed with local history, such as the first REAL Thanksgiving.
+It may be a little small, but it’s packed with local history, such as details on the first REAL Thanksgiving.

 After the concert, we took time to walk around some of the alley streets with lots of shops and restaurants, taking the time to appreciate the old building details, and I LOVE old doors!!

-Romeo’s is where we ended up for dinner.
+We ended up at Romeo’s for dinner.
 Our waitress was super sweet, and friendly.
 It was quaint and quiet.
 We had lasagna, alfredo, and flat bread pizza.

 I know there is a lot more history in the oldest town in America.
-We all look forward to heading back!!
+We all look forward to heading back for another day in St Augustine.
 If you have been to St Augustine, tell us your favorite things on Instagram so we can add them to our list!!